Palnisha/NLP-SENTIMENT-ANALYSIS-PROJECT/README.md

 # Evaluation
 The model’s performance can be evaluated using metrics such as accuracy, precision, recall, and F1-score.
 After running the sentiment analysis script, you can evaluate the model on test data.
 After that i have  pickle the save model  and loaded the save model to see the positive and negative tweet by using if and else statement

+# The output will be one of the following labels:

+Positive
+Negative